Water and effluents / Emission /

 Launched an initiative to understand and reduce water risk

-●Total water withdrawal (Fiscal 2020 to 2022)
+●Total water withdrawal and discharge (Fiscal 2021 to 2023)

 (FY) Bando Chemical Industries Domestic consolidated production subsidiaries Overseas consolidated production subsidiaries Bando Chemical Industries and consolidated production subsidiaries